mongodb/specifications/source/transactions/tests/README.rst

 `````````````````````````````````````````````````````````````````````

 There are two cases where this can happen.
 When the initial commitTransaction
-attempt fails on mongos A and is retryed on mongos B, mongos B will block
+attempt fails on mongos A and is retried on mongos B, mongos B will block
 waiting for the transaction to complete.
 However because the initial commit
-attempt failed, the transaction will only completed after it is automatically
+attempt failed, the command will only complete after the transaction is
-aborted for exceeding the shard's transactionLifetimeLimitSeconds setting.
+automatically aborted for exceeding the shard's
+transactionLifetimeLimitSeconds setting.

-The second case is when a *single-shard* transaction is commited successfully
+The second case is when a *single-shard* transaction is committed successfully
-on mongos A and then explicitly commited again on mongos B, mongos B will also
+on mongos A and then explicitly committed again on mongos B. Mongos B will also
 block until the transactionLifetimeLimitSeconds timeout is hit at which point
 ``{ok:1}`` will be returned. `SERVER-39349`_ requests that recovering the
 outcome of a completed single-shard transaction should not block.
 Note that this test suite only includes single shard transactions.

-To workaorund these issues, drivers SHOULD decrease the transaction timeout
+To workaround these issues, drivers SHOULD decrease the transaction timeout
 setting by running setParameter **on each shard**.
 Setting the timeout to 3
 seconds significantly speeds up the test suite without a high risk of
 prematurely timing out any tests' transactions.
 To decrease the timeout, run::